-A financially independent part of your organization that consists of entities such as departments, work centers, warehouses, and projects.
+A financially independent part of your organization that includes entities such as departments, work centers, warehouses, and projects.
 The enterprise unit's entities must all belong to the same logistic company, but a logistic company can contain multiple enterprise units.
 An enterprise unit is linked to a single financial company.

 When you carry out logistic transactions between enterprise units, the resulting financial transactions are posted to the financial companies to which each enterprise unit is linked.
-You can define intercompany trade relationships between enterprise units to determine the terms for internal trade between these units.
-To use invoicing and pricing between enterprise units, you must link the enterprise units to internal business partners.